Einstein42/myq-garage/README.md

 DONT FORGET TO CREATE YOUR STATE VARIABLES IN THE ISY, it will tell you if you forgot.
 There isn't currently a way to create these via API, I will update as soon as ISY allows state variable creation.

-Variable format is the setting from myq-garage.py "ISY_VAR_PREFIX + your door name.
+Variable format is the setting from myq-garage.py "ISY_VAR_PREFIX + your device name.
 Substitute any spaces with '_' as ISY doesn't allow spaces in variable names. eg. 'Big Door' is my door name in MyQ and my variable prefix is MyQ_ so I create the variable MyQ_Big_Door

-Variable is set to 1 when open, 0 when closed.
+Variable is set to 1 when open/on, 0 when closed/off.

 If you want to run this so it updates your state variables in ISY automatically every 5 minutes you can add a crontab entry on your linux/raspbian like so: